SayanInf/Hotel_Management_System/README.md

 ## Installation

-Follow these set of instructions properly to run the software in your system.
+Follow these set of instructions properly to run the software in your system...

 ### Step 1: Cloning the Repository
 Clone the 'Hotel_Management_System' in any folder of your Windows PC or Download the Zipped Folder of the The Repository manually and Unzip it in any folder of your PC.
-To clone the repository with git bash, run the following codes in the folder you choose to keep the repository.
+To clone the repository with git bash; run the following codes in the folder you choose to keep the repository.
 ```bash
   git clone git@github.com:SayanInf/Hotel_Management_System.git
 ```